TobiAdeniji94/locale-alt-api/README.md

 Locale includes the following information for each region, state, and LGA:

-- **Name**: The name of the region, state, or LGA.
+- **Name**: The region, state, or LGA name.
-- **Landmass**: The land area covered by the region, state, or LGA, typically measured in square kilometers or square miles.
+- **Landmass**: The land area covered by the region, state, or LGA, typically measured in square kilometers or miles.
 - **Population**: The total number of inhabitants residing in the region, state, or LGA.
 - **Dialect**: The primary language or dialect spoken by the people in the region, state, or LGA.
 - **Other Relevant Information**: Additional details that are pertinent to the specific region, state, or LGA, which may include cultural aspects, historical significance, or notable landmarks.